stjudecloud/rfcs/text/hic-workflow.md

 ## Workflow

 Here are the resulting steps in the Hi-C workflow.
 There might be slight alterations in the actual implementation, which can be found in [the St. Jude Cloud workflows repository](https://github.com/stjudecloud/workflows/blob/master/workflows/hic/hic-standard.wdl).
+The workflow primarily consists of a WDL reimplementation of [HiC-Pro](https://github.com/nservant/HiC-Pro/tree/master).

 1. Run `picard ValidateSam` on the incoming BAM to ensure that it is well-formed enough to strip alignment information.